Swarmz/rock-paper-scissors/README.md

 # rock-paper-scissors
-plays 5 rock paper scissor games via the console
+plays a BO5 rock paper scissor games with a simple GUI